 in my name, there am I in the midst of them.

-This year marked the 70th year of the establishment of Transfiguration of Jesus Catholic Church in Wallace, but the history of Catholicism in Duplin County dates back to the nineteenth century when small groups of faithful Catholics sought to preserve and spread the faith by gathering together.
+Last year marked the 70th year of the establishment of Transfiguration of Jesus Catholic Church in Wallace, but the history of Catholicism in Duplin County dates back to the nineteenth century when small groups of faithful Catholics sought to preserve and spread the faith by gathering together.

 70th Anniversary Celebration